genesiscommunitysuccess/docs/docs/04_tutorials/01_building-an-application/04_adding-a-view.md

 - Instead of taking all fields from the `TRADE` table, we have identified five specific fields.
 - We have created a derived field called `CONSIDERATION`, which contains the overall value (QUANTITY * PRICE) of the trade.
 Derived fields are a useful way of providing calculated data, but note that you must only use fields that are in the view.

-So, use the code below as you final definition of the two joins.
+So, use the code below as your final definition of the two joins.

 ```kotlin
   view ("TRADE_VIEW", TRADE) {